 Backyard Bird Feeding for Frugivores

 - Plant appropriate fruit trees for birds in the yard or garden, and avoid harvesting or discarding the entire crop each autumn.
-Birds will happily pick at windfall fruit throughout the fall and winter when other food sources are scarce.
+Birds will happily pick at windfall fruit or leftover fruit still on the plant throughout the fall and winter when other food sources are scarce.

-- Use berry bushes for birds as part of bird-friendly landscaping.
+- Use berry bushes as part of bird-friendly landscaping.
 Plant these shrubs in tiers and thicket-like areas to provide secure shelter for shy birds as well.
-Ground-feeding birds such as doves and quail will clean up berries that fall as well.
+Ground-feeding birds such as doves and quail will happily clean up berries that fall.

 - Choose fruit trees and berry bushes based on when the fruit ripens to be sure there is always some fruit available in the yard for hungry birds to eat.
 Some plants will retain their fruit through the winter as well, which can be critical for winter backyard birds.

 - Offer fruit in feeding areas, such as cut fruit in a platform feeder.
-Orange halves, soaked raisins, apple chunks, melon seeds and other fruits can all be added to bird feeders.
+Orange halves, soaked raisins, apple chunks, melon rinds and seeds, and other fruits can all be added to bird feeders.
 Citrus or apple halves can also be impaled on a nail in a post or fence for birds to access easily.

 - Offer fruit-flavored jelly as a treat for birds with a taste for fruit.
 Grape and apple jellies, along with orange marmalade, are popular flavors birds will love.
-Avoid low sugar or sugar free varieties, however, which will not provide birds with as much energy.
+Avoid low sugar or sugar free varieties, however, which will not provide birds with essential energy.

 - Minimize the use of insecticides and other chemicals to treat any trees or shrubs where birds will feed.
 Birds don't mind a few bugs in their fruit, but the toxins from chemical treatments can be deadly to birds.